hust-open-atom-club/linux-insides-zh/Interrupts/linux-interrupts-6.md

 }
 ```

-First of all the `math_error` function defines current interrupted task, address of its fpu, string which describes an exception, add it to the `notify_die` chain and return from the exception handler if it will return `NOTIFY_STOP`:
+First of all the `math_error` function defines current interrupted task, address of its FPU, string which describes an exception, add it to the `notify_die` chain and return from the exception handler if it will return `NOTIFY_STOP`:

 ```C
 	struct task_struct *task = current;